Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Related Work

 However, existing privacy protection methods suffer from key limitations when applied to RAG.
-DP introduces noise that degrades model utility, making it unsuitable for RAG, where precise knowledge retention is crucial.
+Naively applying DP to RAG may introduce substantial noise and degrade utility, especially when precise knowledge retention is required.
+Recent query-time DP-RAG methods such as DP-KSA~\cite{dpksa} mitigate this issue by reducing the generation space to a private keyword-selection problem.
+However, DP-KSA releases only query-dependent keywords rather than sanitized documents, and therefore does not directly address fine-grained, user-defined private-public knowledge erasure or reusable document-level sanitization.
 PII anonymization, lacking dynamic privacy control, cannot adapt to scenario-specific definitions of privacy.
 Additionally, synthetic data generation requires modifying the retrieval corpus in advance, making database maintenance costly while potentially harming retrieval accuracy due to distorted semantic relationships.
 Other methods like data sanitization and privacy-aware retrieval operate on isolated documents or queries, overlooking the risk of multi-document de-anonymization.
 Therefore, we propose Eraser4RAG to perform privacy erasure on retrieved documents.
 We utilize knowledge graph triples to represent information, which enables precise control over privacy removal while minimizing unnecessary knowledge loss.
 Our approach leverages the global privacy knowledge graph to effectively prevent multi-document de-anonymization risks.